RaulPValiente/twitter_bot_like_automator/README.md

 ## Configuration

 - bot_accounts: List of dictionaries containing the credentials of the bot accounts.
 You can add as many bots as you wish in this format.
-- tweet_url: URL of the tweet you want the bots to like.
+- tweet_url: URL of the tweet you want the bots to like and RT.

 ## Note